kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 In Airflow, there is no real notion of output for task (mean value that can be used for next task).
 Xcom are the way for Airflow to respond to thIs problems.
 But in the fact, there is major drawback with XCom :
 - **TODO Control this** XCom are not isolated for current execution, they can be overwritten by the concurrent execution of the same dag.
-- XCom are stored in the database (MySQL or Postgres) so you can store big data between tasks.
+- XCom are stored in the database (MySQL or Postgres) so you can't store big data between tasks.
-- No file here, you can exchange file between tasks (except with hack, see below) !
+- No file here, you can't exchange file between tasks (except with hack, see below) !

 ### Where is my files ?
 Airflow have no notion of files at the heart !
 Meaning that if you want to download a file on a task and upload it anywhere on the second tasks, we need to send a viable path to the second one.

 In the practice, this can be done with a path on a local filesystem, this work, but what about isolation between flow & scalability (cluster of airflow worker), this does't work.
-There is still hack to make it work (like Google Composer that use a GSFuse filesystem backup with Google Cloud Storage for example), but in Kestra, we have put the file at the heart with an [Internal Storage](../docs/architecture#storage) that will allow any task to output files like any others outputs (string, int, ...)
+There is still hack to make it work (like Google Composer that use a Cloud Storage Fuse filesystem backup with Google Cloud Storage for example), but in Kestra, we have put the file at the heart with an [Internal Storage](../docs/architecture#storage) that will allow any task to output files like any others outputs (string, int, ...)

 ## Entreprise not so ready !